List of concepts in Artemis Fowl: Solinium

-The "bio bomb" used by the LEP utilizes Solinium in order to kill only living tissue.
+The "bio bomb" used by the LEP utilizes Solinium in order to kill only living tissue (perhaps inspired by the neutron bomb concept).
 It is standard procedure to spray any LEP property with solinium-based tracker, as shown in The Arctic Incident.
 Foaly was able to find Mulch Diggums by tracking the gold he stole from the Fowl Manor Siege.
 Artemis Fowl also used a Solinium-based device, concealed in a button on his bodyguard Butler's jacket, to prevent electronic devices spying on him in Spain, as seen in The Lost Colony – it is noted by Butler that they "may have ruined a few honeymoon videos", showing the Solinium wipes digital visual recordings as well as preventing them.

 Time-stop

 A tool used by the Fairies in the Artemis Fowl series.
 It stops time in a selected area using magic.
 Historically, time-stop fields were created by five warlocks who created a pentagram around the intended area.
-However, the process was mechanized by Foaly; the warlocks send their magic into lithium batteries, in which it can be stored until needed.
+The process was mechanized by Foaly; the warlocks send their magic into lithium batteries, in which it can be stored until needed.
 Time-stops cut off an area entirely from the outside world; communications to the "outside world" are rendered useless, as nothing is able to penetrate the field.
 Once in a time-stop, it is impossible to change one's state of consciousness.
 If, upon entering the field, one is conscious, then it will be impossible to fall asleep, and vice versa.
-However, if one's state of consciousness is artificially changed (using sleeping pills, for example), the person in question will have dropped out of the time-stopped area into the outside world.
+If one's state of consciousness is artificially changed (using sleeping pills, for example), the person in question will have dropped out of the time-stopped area into the outside world.
 The person will later wake up after the time-stop has disappeared, while to anyone still in the time-stop, the person will have disappeared.